ambrom/ambro-gc/README.md

 ly for Raspberry Pi as it allows to access the hardware of the Pi via the GPIO's.
 But hereby we will use this image as examp le and run it everywhere.

-Build the image
+## Build the image

-$ docker build -t username/username-gc https://github.com/ambrom/ambro-gc
+$ docker build -t username/example-gc https://github.com/ambrom/ambro-gc

-Run the image with Google Coder (a nodejs application)
+## Run the image with Google Coder (a node.js application)

-$ docker run -d -p 8180:8180 -p 8181:8181 username/username-gc
+$ docker run -d -p 8180:8180 -p 8181:8181 username/example-gc

 If everything goes well, Google Coder app is accessible  via a web browser at URL: https://"IP-of-VPS":8181/, for example: https://192.172.1.17:8181/ Do not forget to use https!